RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus/readme.md

 ## Supported OS / Compilers:

-- Windows XP+, Visual Studio 2008+.
-Note we currently distribute only the VS 2010 solution and projects.
-- Mac OS X 10.7+ with XCode 4. **NOTE** The SimpleTest project has a graphical issue when built via the XCode project, please use cmake until this is resolved.
-See [Issue 84](https://github.com/RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus/issues/84)
-- Linux using Eclipse CDT (tested Ubuntu 12.04 64bit).
-- cmake (many thanks to user join_the_fun from reddit)
+- Linux, Windows, Mac OS X suported through cmake files (many thanks to user join_the_fun from reddit)
-- QtCreator using the cmake files.
-Open CMakeLists.txt in the Aurora directory.
-Make sure cmake is installed and on Windows the path to cmake is set in QtCreator->Tools->options->CMake
+- Visual Studio projects for Windows are also provided.
 - MinGW is not supported in this repository, but a port exists here: https://github.com/BobSmun/RuntimeCompiledCPlusPlus/tree/MinGWw64_Support

-For Visual Studio and XCode the main project file is found in the Aurora directory.
+For Visual Studio the main project file is found in the Aurora directory.
 All dependencies should be normally present.

 Linux requires the following dependencies installed for the SimpleTest project (use "sudo apt-get install NAME"):
 - libfreetype6-dev